-Continuing with the theme of the year in which we are celebrating the 100th anniversary of the first women winning the right to vote, My Planet Liverpool is also acknowledging some of the local women who helped to bring credit to our city in helping improve the lives of many other people, here and world-wide.
+In 2018 we celebrated the 100th anniversary of the first women winning the right to vote and My Planet Liverpool featured some of the local women who helped to bring credit to our city in helping improve the lives of many other people, here and world-wide.
 They did this in varying ways thanks to their own great efforts and selflessness.
-There are many Liverpool women who have been documented over the years and are probably well-known to many of you – but for my first feature in this series I have selected three ladies who may not be as famous as the likes of Kitty Wilkinson, Eleanor Rathbone and Bessy Braddock, who MPL will feature in later issues.
+There are many Liverpool women who have been documented over the years and are probably well-known to many of you – but I have selected three ladies who may not be as famous as the likes of Kitty Wilkinson, Eleanor Rathbone and Bessy Braddock, who MPL will feature in later issues.

 AGNES MAUDE ROYDEN